RetroDECK/ES-DE/THEMES-DEV.md

 * `backgroundColor` - type: COLOR.
     - A shortcut to define both the center color and edge color at the same time.
 The default tile background color and selected tile background color have no influence on each others.
 * `backgroundCenterColor` - type: COLOR.
-    - Set the color of the center part of the ninepatch.
+    - Sets the color of the center part of the ninepatch.
 The default tile background center color and selected tile background center color have no influence on each others.
 * `backgroundEdgeColor` - type: COLOR.
-    - Set the color of the edge parts of the ninepatch.
+    - Sets the color of the edge parts of the ninepatch.
 The default tile background edge color and selected tile background edge color have no influence on each others.